There are three ways to write for online readers. Learn copywriting and how to write content for the Web below.

 - findability, which means that when they search Google or Bing, your information will be found

 An excellent example of good task-oriented content can be found on Canada.ca.
 If you look at any of the content pages, you will see that they start by answering the most general information first and following with more specific information.
 Often there are in-page menus at the top, so that you can fast-scroll directly to the information you want.

 Rather than stuffing everything onto a single page, divide unique items onto different pages, and make sure it is easy to navigate to related content.
 Not just easy – obvious.
 Intuitive, even.
 People don’t read on the Web, especially on mobile; they scan.
-Lots of sub headings that tell people exactly what they’ll get out of each section of the page will drive up your conversions.
+Lots of sub headings tell people exactly what they’ll get out of each section of the page, and that will drive up your conversions.